 BA (Kent at Canterbury), Dip Lib (London Metropolitan University), FCLIP, FHEA

 My primary research interest is investigating information literacy and information behaviour in context.
-Contexts include different disciplines, different educational levels, different countries and cultures, different lifestages, and in the context of both physical and virtual environments.
-To do this, I favour qualitative methods, particularly phenomenography, and the mixed methods case study approach.
+Contexts include different disciplines, different countries and cultures, different lifestages, and in the context of both physical and virtual environments.
+Examples include information behaviour in virtual worlds and in computer gaming, and information literacy of older people.
+To do this, I favour qualitative methods, particularly phenomenography, case study approach and autoethnography.
 I think it is important to connect research and teaching, by engaging students as researchers and bringing research into the physical or virtual classroom.
 I also think it is important to make a connection between research and practice, and this is part of the mission of the Centre for Information Literacy Research which I direct.
-I am a member of the Arts and Humanities Research Council (AHRC) Peer Review College and have been external examiner for doctoral theses at Warwick University, Northumbria University, Loughborough University, Strathclyde University, and Queensland University of Technology (Australia).
+I have been an invited keynote at doctoral forums and have run practitioner workshops on research methods (for example at the European Conference on Information Literacy, 2018).
+I was a member of the Arts and Humanities Research Council (AHRC) Peer Review College 2010-2017.
+I have been external examiner for doctoral theses at Edinburgh University, Napier University, Aberystwyth University, Warwick University, Northumbria University, Loughborough University, Strathclyde University, the University of Middlesex, and Queensland University of Technology (Australia).

-I am interested in supervising PhDs in any aspects of information literacy and information behaviour, and the use of technology (e.g. virtual worlds, Web 2.0) in learning.
+I am interested in supervising PhDs in any aspects of information literacy and information behaviour, and the use of technology (e.g. virtual worlds, computer gaming) in learning.

 I am head of the Libraries and Information Society Research Group